Thomaswang0822/loma_differentiable/pd_logs/README.md

 Besides extracting coefficients, the other goal is to turn the op into **> or >=**.
 The compiler will simply negate (add a minus sign) to all 4 coefficients when it sees **< or <=**, which is mathematically equivalent.
 This saves trouble in the next steps.

-And the preprocess task can handle all of the special cases arised when `m = 1 || k = 1 || n = 0 || p == 0`.
+And the preprocess task can handle all the special cases when `m = 1 || k = 1 || n = 0 || p == 0`.
 This means users can write `if 3.0 * x < t + 5.6` naturally instead of `if (3.0 * x + 0.0) < (1.0 * t + 5.6)`.

 #### derive the reparameterization in the general form